Edgarkimbugwe/luga-talk/README.md

 The project utilizes the default fonts provided by Bootstrap 5, ensuring a clean and professional look that enhances the overall user experience.
 However, users have the flexibility to customize and style fonts during content creation and editing to add their unique touch.

 ### Structure
-The Luga|Talk features a user-friendly and intuitive design, ensuring easy navigation and comprehension for users.
+The LuGa|Talk features a user-friendly and intuitive design, ensuring easy navigation and comprehension for users.
 It is structured into distinct sections and pages as follows:

 #### Before Logged In: